-3HO's Summer Solstice Sadhana Celebration is a little over a month away.
+3HO's Summer Solstice Sadhana Celebration is a little over 2-months away.
 Wahe guru!
-For me, this last month before Solstice is always a challenging one.
+For me, the last few months before Solstice are always challenging.
 Mostly, it feels difficult to stay present in my day-to-day life, while all the time wishing for the first day when I'll once again set foot on the sacred ground of Guru Ram Das Puri.
 Given that I've spent the last 18-years living in Maine and the ocean and I are inseparable, I never thought that I would begin to think of New Mexico as home.
 But, I do.
 My spiritual family gathers there.
-My tribe.
 And I can't wait to see you all.

 Within all of this excitement and expectation, there is also the gentle nudge from my heart to travel to each Solstice with a beginner's mind.
 To welcome each Solstice journey as a completely new one - with new joys, new challenges and new connections.